hackingmaterials/rocketsled/README.md

 **WARNING**: Running tests resets the LaunchPad.
 Do **NOT** use a production LaunchPad to run tests!

 ## A Visual Explanation

-If you aren't comfortable with Fireworks, please work through the tutorials [here.](https://hackingmaterials.lbl.gov/fireworks/)

-Rocketsled is designed for *inverse optimization tasks with sequential improvement*.
+If you aren't comfortable with Fireworks, please work through the tutorials [here.](https://hackingmaterials.lbl.gov/fireworks/).
+Rocketsled is implemented as a modular, atomic task (FireTask) in a FireWorks workflow.
+It is designed for *inverse optimization tasks with sequential improvement*.
 For example, a typical workflow without optimization might look like this:

 ![Workflow without opt](/docs/basic.png "A basic workflow")

 Input parameters are given to the first Firework.
 This begins the worklow, and a useful output result is given.
-The workflow is repeated until enough useful output is obtained (for example, finding a maximum).
+The workflow is repeated as desired.

 ![Workflow being repeated](/docs/multiple_wf.png "Multiple sequential workflows")